 An MBI is a description of the minimum amount of business value which can be realized from a business perspective.
 It also details all the steps required for its release and realization.

 The term MVP has undergone several transformations.
 The term originally was coined by Frank Robinson.
 His original definition is fairly equivalent to our MBI and Denne and Cleland Huang’s MMF.
 Eric Ries usurped MVP for the Lean-Startup and SAFe has further redefined it by taking the Lean Startup’s perspective when they should have taken Mr. Robinson’s perspective.
-Many IT groups we worked with objected to the term “product” and “marketable” saying they didn’t market products.
-We eventually set on the name “Minimum Business Increment” because that’s more descriptive and works for all types of organizations.

 A video on Minimum Business Increments